 Suppliers and manufacturers do not provide insurance, only extended warranties.
 These warranties cover repair, labour and return shipping.
 Some suppliers include accidental damage, but not all, so check with your provider at the time of purchase.
 The warranties do not cover fire, theft or loss - these can only be covered by an insurance policy, which suppliers or manufacturers cannot provide under the Financial Services Act.

 What to do:

 - Check if your provider covers fire, theft or loss and accidental damage.

 - Check with your household insurance.
 You should be able to include the communication aid in such a policy if below the maximum single item amount in your policy (e.g. £1,500).
 If the communication aid exceeds that amount, then there should be an option to add the communication aid to the policy as an All Risks Single Item, which will raise the cost of your premium.

 - If you do not have home insurance, there are companies who provide a policy for personal belongings.
 The amount covered and the cost will vary from year to year.
-Two company's who provide this type of cover for communication aids is Towergate (previously known as Ellis Bates) (Website: www.towergate.com) or Fish Insurance as part of household insurance (www.fishinsurance.co.uk) but please read the following paragraph first.
+Two company's who provide this type of cover for communication aids is Towergate (previously known as Ellis Bates) speak to the Manchester office (Website: www.towergate.com) or Fish Insurance as part of household insurance (www.fishinsurance.co.uk) but please read the following paragraph first.
 Burnetts have informed us they no longer do insurance.